xfixium/SMSEditor/README.md

 Maxim's tilemap page for more info.)
 That also means that the maximum tile index is only 255.
 So, because of this, we need to make some adjustments when defining the tilemap.
 In SMS Editor, we have an "Offset" field that can simulate that the tilemap starts at Tile index 0.
 It does not write the offset value on ROM export.
 This is for visual and editing purposes only.
-Since technically, the tileset starts in graphics memory on the 128th tile, int the "Offset" field, enter 128, to subtract the stored tile index back by 128, meaing the first tile starts at 0.
+Since technically, the tileset starts in graphics memory on the 128th tile, int the "Offset" field, enter 128, to subtract the stored tile index back by 128, meaning the first tile starts at 0.

 In the "Position (Hex)" field, we're going to enter D9F8.
 In the "Name" field, enter Stage 1.
 We now need the width and height of the tilemap, in tiles.
 Sometimes this information is close to the tilemap data itself, but for this one, I think I found the data through other means.
 I don't recall